Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: Off-shell linearized dynamics

 \subsection{Normally hyperbolic Euler-Lagrange operators.
 Infinitesimal solvability and the Peierls bracket}

 As discussed in the Introduction, we are mainly interested in relativistic classical field theories.
 This means that the action functional determining the dynamics must give rise to Euler-Lagrange equations of motion which are \emph{hyperbolic}.
 There are several different concepts of hyperbolicity for partial differential operators (see for instance \cite{christo}); the one we use is the notion of \emph{normal hyperbolicity}, as defined for instance in \cite{bgp} for linear partial differential operators.
-For later convenience (cf. the energy estimates in the second paper of the series), the discussion in the linear case takes place in the context of smooth sections of vector bundles.
+For future convenience, the discussion in the linear case takes place in the wider context of smooth sections of vector bundles.

 \begin{definition} Let $\pi:\E\To\M$ be a real vector bundle of rank $D$ over the space-time manifold $\M$.
 A linear partial differential operator of second order $P:\Gamma^\infty(\pi) \To\Gamma^\infty(\pi)$ acting on $\Gamma^\infty(\pi)$ is said to be \emph{normally hyperbolic} if its principal symbol $\hat{p}\in\Gamma^\infty(\vee^2 T\!\M\otimes\E'\otimes\E\To\M)$, given by